Frequently Asked Questions

 Where is hospice care received?

 Hospice care is received wherever the patient is living.
-Hospice care can take place in a patient’s home, a nursing home, assisted living facility, independent living facility, hospital, group home, or the Angela Hospice Care Center.
+Hospice care can take place in a patient’s home, a nursing home, assisted living facility, independent living facility, hospital, group home, or in Angela Hospice’s Care Centers.

 When is the right time to consider hospice care — and who should make the decision?